 Reviewing board effectiveness is good practice and guidance can be found in both the DfE’s Governance Handbook and the Academy Trust Handbook.

 NGA recommends that boards and senior leaders self-evaluate annually and undertake an external review every three years or:

 - before any significant change

-- when there is no previous history of board evaluation and so a starting point is required
+- when there is no previous history of board evaluation, so a starting point is required

-- when there is a new chair, new trustees or governors, or new leadership of the trust or school
+- following the appointment of a new chair, new trustees or governors, or new leadership of the trust or school

 - when there are specific issues with standards, financial management or complaints

-A review by an experienced governance consultant is an independent and objective view of the board’s strengths and will provide clear recommendations for improvement
+A review by an experienced NGA governance consultant provides an independent and objective view of your board’s strengths, along with clear recommendations for improvement.